Family Halictidae > Genus Dieunomia

 Genus Characteristics

-Males with strongly curved antennae with last antennal segment flattened.
+Males have strongly curved antennae with last antennal segment flattened.

 Males with protrusions on mid- and hind tibia and long basitarus.